2026 Notice of Race

 Western Michigan Yachting Association Championship Regatta

-Torch Lake Yacht Club, Michigan
+Spring Lake Yacht Club, Michigan

 NOTICE OF RACE

-The notation ‘[NP]’ in a rule of the sailing instructions (SIs) means that a boat may not protest another
+The notation ‘[NP]’ in a rule of the sailing instructions (SIs) means that a boat may not protest another boat for breaking that rule.
+This changes RRS 60.1(a).

 1 RULES